im-ezboy/JS-file-analyser/README.md

 ## 📞 Support

-For issues, questions, or contributions, please open an issue on the repository.
+For issues, questions, or contributions, please message me on telegram : @artin_web3.

 ---